konrad-wila/konrad-wila/README.md

-Currently studying bachelor's in Software Engineering.
-Undertook work experience at a web development company and participate in hackathons.
+Currently on placement at Northrop Grummman while studying my bachelor's in Software Engineering.
+Previously worked at S&P Global's cloud team.
 Skilled and certified in both AWS and Azure clouds.
-Check out my coding skills in the Leetcode github repo.